This post may contain affiliate links. Please see my disclosure policy for details.

 The first Haveli in Jaisalmer was built right here in 1805 by a wealthy trader in the city called Guman Chand Patwa and it took nearly 55 years to build!

-The reason why it took so long to construct is because Patwa decided to have 5 Haveli’s made around the complex.
+The reason why it took so long to construct is that Patwa decided to have 5 Haveli’s made around the complex.
 One for each of his five sons!

 However, there is one Haveli that has been beautifully maintained and stands almost ‘trapped in time’ to when the family would have lived there.